fabragaMS/ADPE2E/Lab/Lab3/Lab3.md

 -------------|
 **Execute these steps on your host computer**|

-1. In the Azure Portal, navigate to the MDW-Lab resource group and locate the Azure Databricks resource MDWDatabricks.
+1. In the Azure Portal, navigate to the MDW-Lab resource group and locate the Azure Databricks resource MDWDatabricks-*suffix*.
-2. On the **MDWDatabricks** blade, click the **Launch Workspace** button.
+2. On the **MDWDatabricks-*suffix*** blade, click the **Launch Workspace** button.
 The Azure Databricks portal will open on a new browser tab.

     ![](./Media/Lab3-Image02.png)